-You can propose projects that support entrepreneurship, businesses and people on their journey towards jobs, better jobs and self-employment in our local communities.
+You can propose projects that support entrepreneurship, businesses and people on their journey towards self-employment/business start-up in our local communities.

 We welcome new ideas and innovative projects.

 Your project will need to contribute to the achievement of at least one of the following ERDF Objectives and associated Activities of the North of Tyne Community Led Local Development Strategy (you can apply under more than one Activity):